MarkusMueller-DS/Content-DB/README.md

 ## Problem
 - I am following multiple newsletters, actively saving interesting articles to pocket or medium.
 Now I am at the point where I have no overview over all the articles and blog posts.
-- I follow a few terrific newsletters about Data Science, Machine Learning and programming but my mailbox is getting confusing and overcrowded with mails
-- I am Subscribed to the following newsletters:
-    - KDnuggets
-    - DeepLearning AI
-    - PyCoder's Weekly
-    - Data Elixir
-    - DeepAI
-    - ML Mastery
+- Especially my mailbox is overflowing with possibly relevant information

 ## Goal
 - have one place where everything is saved so it is easier to search through it and find interesting stuff